lab4¶

 Optional advanced task if you feel ambitious, and want to learn about pixi.

-Hint: for rich a conda-forge package and a PyPI package exists (so this can be installed as a conda package or via pip).
-For cowsay there is no conda-package, so this has to be installed via pip.
+- using the installed - pixitool, install python 3.12 or 3.13, and- richand- cowsay.- Hint: for - richa conda-forge package and a PyPI package exists (so this can be installed as a conda package or via pip).
+For- cowsaythere is no conda-package, so this has to be installed via pip.

-Alternatively, instead of activating the pixi environment, you can also run the program emoji.py through the pixi environment using the command pixi run python emoji.py.
+- activate the pixi environment ( - pixi shell) and execute some of the rich examples (such as- python emoji.py) check your installation was successful.- Alternatively, instead of activating the pixi environment, you can also run the program - emoji.pythrough the pixi environment using the command- pixi run python emoji.py.

 Please submit your file lab4.py for this assignment.